Dr. Al Danenberg ● Nutritional Periodontist

 - In June 2021, I contracted severe COVID with lingering long haulers, which reactivated my bone marrow cancer.

-- After February 2022, I experienced numerous pathological bone fractures because of the reactivation of malignant myeloma, which was eroding the inside my bones.
+- After February 2022, I experienced numerous pathological bone fractures because of the reactivation of malignant myeloma, which was eroding the inside of my bones.

 Most of these events easily could have made me feel like a victim.